 Skip to contents

 Creates regular hexagonal or square grids over a study area.
-The function automatically handles coordinate system transformations and ensures proper grid alignment.
+The function automatically handles coordinate-system transformations and ensures proper grid alignment.

 Usage